Streaming Setup A-Z Guide for Beginners: How Can I Start?

 When you're just starting, however, you begin to wonder and ask questions, such as, is there a recommendation for the best YouTube setup that's different from the best Twitch setup?
 Should you show your face on stream or just use your microphone?
 What are you supposed to be saying while you're playing?

 It's natural for these questions and more to flood your mind when you are doing something new in the gaming media world.
-However, this guide is intended to take you through everything you may want to know about streaming, what is needed for streaming and what you need to do to get in and get better at it.
+However, this guide is intended to take you through everything you may want to know about streaming, what is needed for the best streaming setup and what you need to do to get in and get better at it.

 What to Know about Live Streaming and Its Popularity

 First, it's always essential to start with the basics.
-Before learning about what is needed for streaming and building a basic streaming setup, you may want to understand live streaming a bit more and what makes it so attractive.
+Before learning about what is needed for streaming and building a basic streamer setup, you may want to understand live streaming a bit more and what makes it so attractive.

 As the name implies, live streaming is simply the practice of projecting a live feed over the internet for people to watch and comment on live.
 It's important to note this definition as it speaks to the interactive nature that is expected of any successful stream.